Q. What are the best aerobic exercises for my spine?

 Q. My back hurts when I sit at a computer.
 Should I buy a new chair?

 Your chair may not be to blame.
 Poor posture while you’re sitting can contribute to back pain.
 Having a comfortable chair that’s ergonomically designed can help improve your posture.
 You should also avoid slouching or hunching over as much as possible.
-Instead, keep your lower back against the back of the chair and keep your feet planted on the ground to avoid putting pressure on your knees.
+Instead, keep your lower back pressed against the back of the chair and keep your feet planted on the ground to avoid putting pressure on your knees.

 Q. Should I wear a support belt/brace when lifting at work?